musmansyed94/Xeneta_framework/README.md

 NOTICE:  view "v_weekly_capacity" does not exist, skipping
 ```

-Thats normal.
+That is normal.
 It means the views didnt exist before and were created fresh.

-Verify that everything loaded correctly:
+You can verify that everything loaded correctly:

 ```sql
 \dv